 Manor recorded its best ever GCSE results in July 2014, with 80 per cent of students achieving grades A*-C including Maths and English.

 On 1 April 2015, Manor again took the initiative to form the Hope Learning Trust, York.
 It is the first multi-academy trust in the city comprising a York primary school (Poppleton Ousebank) and Manor, a York secondary school.
 The two schools set up the new organisation so as to provide an holistic education for children and young people in the north west of York, from age three to 16, and to pool both resources and wisdom.
 The structure also allows for other schools to join the trust, subject to Department for Education permission.
-Forest of Galtres Anglican Methodist Primary School, Burton Green Primary Academy and Vale of York Academy are now all part of the Hope Learning Trust York.
+Forest of Galtres Anglican Methodist Primary School, Burton Green Primary Academy, Vale of York Academy and Barlby High School are now all part of the Hope Learning Trust York.

 Today, Manor CE Academy is an outstanding academy with a reputation for academic excellence.
 In 2017, 83% of students achieved grades 9-4 in English language or literature and maths, 66% achieved grades 9-5 in English language or literature and maths, results which are well above national averages.
 47% achieved the English Baccalaureate and our Progress 8 score was outstanding.

 We had a lovely whole school Easter worship this morning.
 Thanks to all those who led it.
 Happy Easter to all!
 See you when we return on Monday 9 April. pic.twitter.com/mVIAMLW481